Not Everyone Is Meant To Follow You Home

 One version of you that may not even exist anymore.

-There’s A Specific Sadness To Leaving People You Barely Knew
+There’s A Particular Sadness To Leaving People You Barely Know

 It almost feels irrational.